Knowledge base

 }

-We're going to create the token, the token creation URL is broken down as follows:
+We are going to create the token.
+The URL for creating the token breaks down as follows:

 - For an MP3 / AAC stream